nabab/bbn/README.md

 ### Options

-The option system is built in a database with a table with the following structure:
+The option system is built in a database with a table having the following structure:
 - `id` is the primary key
 - `id_parent` has a constraint to `id`.
 It is nullable but all options but one (the `root`) should have it set
 - `text` Is a string which should be the title of the option